 The key is to “build up the excitement for the event before it takes place,” says Dorsey.

-“Millennials want speakers that are high energy, engaging, and who pull into the message and meeting,” says Dorsey, adding that PowerPoints and podiums are a cardinal sin for speakers when Millennials and Gen Z are in the crowd.
+“Millennials want speakers that are high energy, engaging, and who pull into the message and meeting,” says Dorsey, adding that PowerPoints and generic stage setups are a big yawn for speakers when Millennials and Gen Z are in the crowd.

-Dorsey’s own keynotes for Millennial and Gen Z audiences are well-known throughout the meeting industry, as he’s received over 1,000 standing ovations around the world.
+Dorsey’s own keynotes for Millennial and Gen Z audiences are well-known throughout the meeting industry.
+He’s received over 1,000 standing ovations around the world.
 The key is his ability to engage Millennials and Gen Z as well as every other generation, which means every participant leaves inspired, entertained, and with actions they can use immediately.
 Other keynote speakers Dorsey believes hit this mark are Jay Baer, Rory Vaden, Erik Qualman, Alison Levine, and David Horsager.

 “Millennials have very high expectations for entertainment when it comes to speakers, so you’ve got to live up to them.”

-Conference and meeting planners already have their hands full managing all the details of a live event along with the not-always-aligned goals of attendees and event producers.
-Identifying the generational nuances that can be leveraged to create a more engaging meeting across all five generations is a great way to drive better ratings, reviews, and attendee results.
+Conference and meeting planners already have their hands full managing all the details of a live event along with the not-always-aligned goals of event attendees.
+Identifying the generational nuances that can be leveraged to create a more engaging meeting across all four generations is a great way to drive better learning, ratings, reviews, and attendee results.
 That’s where we come in as speakers and researchers.

-At The Center for Generational Kinetics, our research into the mindsets of Millennials and Gen Z–across a wide range of situations and priorities–takes the guesswork out of engaging each generation.
-Let us help you discover how to unlock the potential of each generation so you can leverage your talent for leading meetings and live events.
+At The Center for Generational Kinetics, our research into the mindsets of Millennials and Gen Z—across a wide range of situations and priorities—takes the guesswork out of engaging each generation.
+Let us help you discover how to unlock the potential of Gen Z to Baby Boomers so you can leverage your talent for leading meetings and live events.

 Our customized keynote speeches have received standing ovations from audiences of 15 executives to 15,000 in an arena.
 We’d love to bring this experience to you, so please reach out if you have an upcoming event where a fantastic speaker would really make a difference.
 We love working with meeting planners and rocking it with every generation!